 "We hope that our story opens to door to conversations on addiction and struggle, and to hope and healing."

-Our story…. it seemed picture perfect….
-Matt and I had a beautiful life, five beautiful children, and what seemed like a bright future ahead.
-He finished law school in two and a half years, he was so smart, even gifted I would say, and he was driven to help people, he always routed for the underdog.
+Our story seemed picture perfect….
+Matt and I had a beautiful life: fun, laughter, love, five beautiful children, and what seemed like a bright future ahead.
+He finished law school in two and a half years.
+He was so smart and gifted, a Renaissance kind of guy, he could do anything, and he seemed to know everything.
+He was confident, athletic, loved theater, had an uncanny ability to memorize lines and music.
+He had a thousand friends…I could go on an on.
+More than anything, he was driven to help people, and he always rooted for the underdog.

 I am no stranger to addiction, my parents are/were addicts, sober now, but I learned all the signs and what to look for.
 I started to see it all in Matt as his addiction started consuming him.
 We had five small kids, babies really, I was in survival mode, he was using, and I was terrified.
 I was silent for years until the silence became unbearable.
-Matt tried hard to get sober, went to rehab many times, relapsed every time (one month in rehab is not enough to sober up from any addiction, especially opiates).
+Matt tried hard to get sober, went to rehab many times, relapsed every time (one month in rehab is not usually enough to sober up from any addiction, especially opiates).
 After his last stay in rehab, I was hopeful, and then the pandemic hit.
 There is nothing worse for an addict than isolation.
-May of 2020 is when Matt overdosed, and we lost him.
+May of 2020 is when Matt overdosed and we lost him.